calidion/aex/README.md

 ## prepare

-`prepare` is used here to init middlewares and controllers if controllers are pushed into the `aex` instance.
+`prepare` is used here to init middlewares and business controllers if controllers are pushed into the `aex` instance.
 It takes no parameter and return the `aex` instance. so you can invoke the `start` function of aex.
+Aex itself has no mvc concepts, aex has the Web Straight Line concept that process all things on the line for each request.

 ``` ts
 await aex.prepare().start();